 13. Facebook Business

 If you’re serious about opening a small business to sell handmade items, open an account on Facebook Business.
 This is a resource that’s very useful for all business owners and startup entrepreneurs.
 However, Facebook Business comes at a small monthly fee.
-Therefore, I would suggest this option only if you’re confident about making enough money from selling handmade item.
+Therefore, I would suggest this option only if you’re confident about making enough money from selling handmade items.

 14. Own Website